nukleros/operator-builder/docs/markers.md

 argument name is given by itself with no value, it is assumed to have an implict `=true` on the end and is treated as a flag.

-Below you will field the arguments for a field marker
+Below you will find the arguments for a field marker

 #### Name (required)
 The name you want to use for the field in the custom resource that